Enterprise-CMCS/macpro-mdct-mfp/README.md

 Local authorization bypasses Cognito.
 The frontend mimics login in local storage with a mock user and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.

-The [postman folder](./postman/) contains a full API collection and environment for this application.
-See the [README](./postman/README.md) for more information.

 ## Testing

 ### Unit Testing